Is the Keto Diet Bad for the Microbiome?

 Finally, a recent study in the journal World J Gastroenterology investigated refractory epilepsy in infants along with the connection of their microbiome.
 They also employed a keto diet to observe any changes that would occur after doing so.

-In this study 14 epileptic and 30 healthy infants were observed.
+In this study, 14 epileptic and 30 healthy infants were observed.
 The frequency of seizures along with a gut microbiome analysis was performed to identify any key trends.

-What they found was that the infants with refractory epilepsy have substantially different microbiomes when compared to healthy babies.
+What they found was that infants with refractory epilepsy have substantially different microbiomes when compared to healthy babies.
 Additionally, they found that implementing a ketogenic diet caused a significant reduction in seizures along with a drastic reshaping of the gut microbiome in epileptic infants (9).

 Specifically, the following species were noted: